k44t/interoppy-py/README.md

 {"my.module.my-function": ["argument 1", "argument 2", Three]}
 ```

+Please note that linebreak characters are not allowed in the json source, so don't use a pretty printer when sending json to interoppy.

 Or, if you have named arguments, you can pass the unnamed arguments under the key `_`: